-Open iMovie on your Mac to the project you want to use subtitles or captions in and then follow these steps.
+1) Open iMovie on your Mac and go to the project you want to use subtitles or captions in.

-3) Choose a style for the title.
-You’ll likely want one that sits at the bottom of the screen like those labeled Lower, Lower Third, or Reveal Lower Third.
+4) Choose a style for the title.
+You’ll likely want one that sits at the bottom of the screen, like those labeled Lower, Lower Third, or Reveal Lower Third.

-5) Go up to the Viewer where you see the text box for the title and enter your own text.
+6) Go up to the Viewer where you see the text box for the title, and enter your own text.